babangsund/babangsund.com/src/blog/relay_local_state_management.md

 But what about local data?
 Things like settings, dark or light theme, whether the modal is open or closed - basically anything you would want or *need* to put in ***global state***.

 We *could* use a separate state-management library like Redux, or a multi-store system like Mobx, which we would have to maintain on the side.
-With the *"new"* Context API, you could even forgo Redux and Mobx entirely, and just create a high-level component, passing down whatever we need through context.
+With the *"new"* Context API, you could even forgo Redux and Mobx entirely and just create a high-level component, passing down whatever we need through context.

 > It's good to have options.

 But you don't have to!
 And it's good to have options.
 Would you believe, that Relay actually provides this functionality out of the box?
 It this were any another framework, I would probably be linking to the documentation on the website and that would be the very abrupt end of this blog post.

-Fortunately for me, that is not the case.
+Fortunately for me, *that is not the case.*

 ## Just show me how it's done!

 Hey, don't be rude - I'm getting to it!

 If you've ever used Relay, you're probably *all too familiar* with the [compilation step](https://relay.dev/docs/en/graphql-in-relay.html#relay-compiler).
-You essentially run `relay-compiler` from the bin, with a couple of arguments, in order to convert your `graphql` tagged queries into generated files, which contain runtime artifacts - and types, should you have chosen to do so.
+You essentially run `relay-compiler` from the bin with a couple of arguments, in order to convert your `graphql` tagged queries into generated files which contain runtime artifacts - and types, should you have chosen to do so.

-One of the required arguments here, is the `--src` flag, which tells the compiler where your source code lives.
+One of the required arguments for `relay-compiler`, is the `--src` flag, which tells the compiler where your source code lives.
 And this is where it get's interesting for us!

 ### Query local data

-Inside this the src directory, which you provided to `relay-compiler`, you need to create a new `.graphql` file.
+Inside this the `src` directory, which you provided to `relay-compiler`, you need to create a new `.graphql` file.
 Let's call it `relayIsAwesome.graphql`, to avoid any confusion.

 This schema is what Relay will refer to, as the *"client"* schema.
 You can put anything you want in this schema, but you probably shouldn't be overwriting your server schema, although I have yet to try this myself.

-Inside the client schema, you'll be able to `extend` existing types, and refer to, say - enums.
+Inside the client schema you'll be able to `extend` existing types, and refer to, say - enums.
-Let's start by adding a field on the root, and then query it out in a component.
+Let's start by adding a `String` type field on the root, and then query it out in a component.

 ```graphql
 extend type Query {